dsangha2/cloud-asgnmt-12/README.md

 # Cloud Assignment 12

-A small repository for my COMP-3019 cloud-computing homework.
+A small repository for my cloud-computing assignment.

 ## Author